allcommerce/bc-eyeva-doc/docs/support.md

 # Support

-If you have any problem, don't hesitate to contact us via email <contact@papathemes.com>.
+If you encounter any issues, please feel free to email us at <contact@papathemes.com>.

-Our working hours: Monday to Friday 8AM - 5PM GMT+8.
+Our working hours are Monday to Friday, from 8 AM to 5 PM GMT+8.

-## What do we support and do not support?
+## What We Support and What We Don't

-### We Support:
+### We Support

-- Providing the detailed documentation to help you install and configure the theme exactly like our demo stores by yourself.
+- Providing comprehensive documentation to help you install and configure the theme so that it mirrors our demo stores.
-- Answering your questions about theme's usage, settings, configurations and problems.
+- Addressing your questions regarding the theme's usage, settings, configurations, and any issues you may have.
-- Answering you how to edit and translate the language files.
+- Offering guidance on editing and translating language files.
 - Fixing bugs in our original theme.
-Note that if your theme's source code is modified, we cannot fix your modified theme package.
-We can only fix bugs in the original theme.
+Please note that if the theme's source code has been modified, we can only resolve issues in the original version.

--
-### We Do Not Support:
+### We Do Not Support

-- Answering how to use BigCommerce, manage, edit or configure any built-in BigCommerce features that do not relate to our theme.
-Please contact [BigCommerce Support](https://support.bigcommerce.com/) for help.
+- Assisting with the use, management, editing, or configuration of any built-in BigCommerce features that are unrelated to our theme.
+For these matters, please contact [BigCommerce Support](https://support.bigcommerce.com/).
-- Updating your customized/modified theme.
+- Updating themes that have been customized or modified.
-- Editing the theme source code per your requests.
-For adding additional features or customizing the theme according to your requirements, please contact us for further estimate.
+- Editing the theme's source code on request.
+If you need additional features or customizations tailored to your requirements, please contact us for a quote.